jmkraus/picochat/README.md

 ### Configuration files

 picochat expects a configuration file.
-If no dedicated name is specified, it looks for a file `config.toml`
+If no specific name is given, it looks for a file `config.toml`

 The lookup for the configuration file is in the following order: